qdm12/PersonalWebsite/markdown/readme.md

     - Cryptography and security
 - Homomorphic encryption allows to perform analytics on encrypted data, which will be very useful for cloud computing.
 - Report available [here](../documents/Homomorphic%20encryption%20Cryptography%20for%20cloud%20computing%20report.pdf)
+- Click on the following animation to play the video

 [![Homomorphic encryption presentation video](../gifs/video_homomorphic.gif)](https://youtu.be/n-adgQWZYxI)